Progestin Only Contraceptive Pill

 If you miss 2 or more POP in a row, there is an increased chance you could become pregnant.
 Immediately start using your back-up birth control method.
 Restart the POP by taking 2 pills a day for 2 days.
-If your menstrual period does not begin within 4 - 6 weeks, see your clinician for an exam or perform a home pregnancy test.
+If your menstrual period does not begin within 4 weeks perform a home pregnancy test.
 If negative, and menses does not begin in 2 weeks, repeat the pregnancy test.
 If negative, continue the pills, if positive, stop the pills and call your provider or UHS.

-If you have had intercourse without adequate protection because you missed one or more pills, you may be able to use the emergency contraception pill to prevent an unwanted pregnancy.
+If you have had intercourse without adequate protection because you missed one or more pills, you may be able to use the emergency contraception pill (ECP) to prevent an unwanted pregnancy.
 If less than 3 days since unprotected intercourse, emergency contraception brand,Plan B One Step,and other generic ECPsare available over the counter without a prescription.
-If greater than 3 days and less than 5 days since unprotected intercourse, please contact University Health Services or your clinician for information about the “morning after” pill.
+If greater than 3 days and less than 5 days since unprotected intercourse, please contact University Health Services or your clinician for information about Ella, another ECP which requires a prescription.

 Keep track of your periods while you take the POP.
 If you have more than 45 days with no period, then you may want to do a home pregnancy test and/or consult with your clinician.

 - The POP has no estrogen side-effects and can be taken by women that have had complications or side effects from using the estrogen-containing birth control pill.